Tanishkachakole/IBM-HR-Attrition-Analytics/README.md

 The analysis shows that employee resignations are not caused by a single factor.
 Instead, attrition is influenced by the combination of low compensation, poor work-life balance, low job involvement, limited career growth, and weak employee engagement.
 By addressing these factors proactively, organizations can improve employee retention, reduce hiring costs, and build a more stable workforce.

+If you've made it this far, I hope you enjoyed my work.
+Thank you for taking the time to explore this project.
+I truly appreciate your valuable time.
+**Thank you 💗**